Skill Demand Index

 Which roles need Customer Service Experience most:

-Other positions drive 100% of demand.
-Skills commonly paired with Customer Service Experience include Written English Skills and Team Player.
+Other positions drive 70% of demand.
+Sales and HR / Recruiting also frequently list Customer Service Experience as a requirement.
+Skills commonly paired with Customer Service Experience include Communication Skills and Microsoft Office.

 Depth Level Distribution